 1. Garlic helps improve circulation to your scalp hair follicles

 Garlic has the ability to open up the blood vessels and significantly increase blood flow to the extremities.
-This means that by eating raw garlic or taking garlic supplements, your hair will receive more of those important building blocks or nutrients that will help you grow thicker, stronger and healthier hair.
+This means that by eating raw garlic or taking garlic supplements, your hair will receive more of those important building blocks and nutrients that will help you grow thicker, stronger and healthier hair.

-I’ve found that I feel this effect more so from consuming garlic than from taking garlic supplements.
 Another benefit you’ll get from garlic is the lowering of blood pressure, and this will maintain good blood vessel health.

 2. Garlic could help reduce scalp inflammation

-This is why garlic may be useful in combating hair loss in some people.
 Garlic is able to block several key proteins and cytokines which promote inflammation and destroy hair follicles.